reasv/panoptikon/README.md

 poetry install --with inference
 ```
 To install the full system including the inference server dependencies.
+If you're running the inference server on a different machine, you can omit the `--with inference` flag, and set the `INFERENCE_API_URL` environment variable to point to the URL of the inference server (see below).
 ### CUDA on Windows
 If you're on windows and want CUDA GPU acceleration, you have to uninstall the default pytorch and install the correct version after running `poetry install`:
 ```